 - Persona 5 has several people like this.
-The ex Olympic Medalist turned PE teacher Kamoshida, who sexually and physically abuses his students, the artist Madarame who keeps his pupil malnourished and profits off plagiarizing their own artwork, and Prime Minister candidate Masayoshi Shido the head of the conspiracy against the Phantom Thieves, and responsible for one character being framed for defending a woman from his drunken wrath, another's depression, and the death of a third's father.
-The position these people are in make it easy for them to hide their crimes from Society and necessitates the Thieves' actions against them.
+The ex-Olympic Medalist turned PE teacher Kamoshida, who sexually and physically abuses his students, the artist Madarame who keeps his pupil malnourished and profits off plagiarizing their own artwork, and Prime Minister candidate Masayoshi Shido the head of the conspiracy against the Phantom Thieves, and responsible for one character being framed for defending a woman from his drunken wrath, another's depression, and the death of a third's father.
+The position these people are in makes it easy for them to hide their crimes from Society and necessitates the Thieves' actions against them.

-- The plot for Tony Hawk's Underground 2 had Tony Hawk, Bam Magera and other famous skaters embark on a World Destruction Tour.
+- The plot for Tony Hawk's Underground 2 had Tony Hawk, Bam Magera, and other famous skaters embark on a World Destruction Tour.
 Where they inflict mass property damage and chaos wherever they go just for the hell of it.
-Eventually however both Tony and Bam were caught and banned from ever returning to the places they visited like Boston and Berlin.
+Eventually, however, both Tony and Bam were caught and banned from ever returning to the places they visited like Boston and Berlin.
 Their response?
 "Hey, good call."

 - King of the Hill

 - "New Cowboy on the Block" had a former Dallas Cowboys player moves into Hank's street.
 Despite being a horrid neighbor such as teaching Bobby foul sportsmanship, having rowdy parties late in the night, and using pieces of Hank's fence for a bonfire; he uses the fact he used to play for the Cowboys to avoid legal trouble with the police.
-Even the police tries to pin the blame on Hank when the latter tried to report to the former.
+Even the police try to pin the blame on Hank when the latter tried to report to the former.

 - "Peggy's Fan Fair" featured Randy Travis (played by Randy Travis) plagiarizing lyrics to a song that Peggy wrote.
 Much to her aggravation when she found out about it.
 At the end of the episode, he claimed that he saved Hank from drowning when it's the other way around.
 Hank would've punched him but Peggy stopped him.

-- When Buster had gotten popular for saving a cat up a tree in Arthur, one of the signs that the fame gotten to his head was using his newfound "hero" status to cut in line for a movie.
+- When Buster had gotten popular for saving a cat up a tree in Arthur, one of the signs that the fame has gotten to his head was using his newfound "hero" status to cut in line for a movie.
 With Arthur insisting that they should've waited in the line.

 - The Boondocks episode "The Trial of R. Kelly", which had R. Kelly getting away with urinating on a young girl despite the copious amount of evidence stacked against him.
 Only Huey Freeman and Tom DuBois were bothered by this.